ahmedhussien91/Linux-yocto-Excersises/linux/3-uboot/Readme.md

   - -f: finds a free loop device
   - --show: show the loop device that is used
   - --partscan: scans the loop device for partitions and creates additional /dev/loop\<x>p\<y> block devices
+  - note: a loop device is a regular file or device that is mounted as a file system.
+It may be thought of as a "pseudo device" because the operating system kernel treats the file's contents as a block device.

 - format the first partition(p1) as FAT16 with a boot label